-- A. All repairs shall be conducted within an enclosed building. - B. Outside noise shall not exceed sixty (60) dba at the property line. - C. Designated parking spaces shall not be used for vehicle storage or repairs. - D. The selling of vehicles and trailers shall be prohibited on site. - E. All hazardous materials resulting from the repair operation shall be properly stored and removed from the premises in a timely manner.
+- C. Outside noise shall not exceed sixty (60) dba at the property line. - D. Designated parking spaces shall not be used for vehicle storage or repairs. - E. The selling of vehicles and trailers shall be prohibited on-site. - F. All hazardous materials resulting from the repair operation shall be properly stored and removed from the premises in a timely manner.
 Storage, use and removal of toxic substances, solid waste pollution, and flammable liquids, particularly gasoline, paints, solvents and thinners, shall conform to all applicable federal, state and local regulations.

-7.6 AUTOMOBILE SERVICE STATIONS
+7.9 AUTOMOBILE SERVICE STATIONS